aprilvin25/Restaurant_Orders_Analysis/README.md

 > SQL Techniques employed:
   - Creating tables --> organized data and defined data types and lengths for each column
   - Left join --> combined two tables together to gather relevant columns matching all records from the left table
+  - CASE statements --> used conditional logic to categorize values
   - GROUP BY --> grouped data to perform aggragate functions and discover trends within distinct categories

-ORDER BY:

-Sorted results to facilitate easier interpretation and identification of key patterns.
-Adding New Columns (Feature Engineering):
+  - ORDER BY --> sorted results to analyze key patterns

-Introduced additional columns to capture and highlight essential features for a more nuanced analysis.
+  - Feature Engineering --> created additional columns to capture a better analysis
-SUM Function:

-Calculated cumulative totals using the SUM function, providing a holistic view of aggregated values.
-CASE Statement:

-Implemented conditional logic using the CASE statement for customized categorization and analysis.
-Average Function:

-Calculated average values to gain insights into overall trends and patterns.
-COUNT Function:
+  - IN statement --> efficient way of filtering in the WHERE statment based on multiple specified values

-Utilized the COUNT function to quantify occurrences and assess the frequency of particular events.
+  - COUNT function --> to quantify
-ROUND Function:
+  - Aliases --> enhance code readability
+  - SUM & AVERAGE functions --> calculated total and average values for overall trends

-Applied the ROUND function to ensure precision in numerical values and enhance readability.
+  - ROUND function --> to ensure precision and for better readability
-Aliases:

-Introduced aliases for columns and tables, enhancing code readability and simplifying complex queries.
-IN Statement:

-Leveraged the IN statement for efficient filtering based on multiple specified values.
-ALTER TABLE Statement:

-Dynamically modified table structures to adapt to evolving analytical needs.